 Mantra: LAM. (pronounced laam)

-Affirmation: “I am balanced.
-I am safe.
-I trust myself.
-I am grounded.
-I am enough.”
+Affirmation: “I am balanced and safe.
+I trust myself and am grounded.”

 Essential oils and herbs: Patchouli, cinnamon, lavender and bergamot.